 So once you know what it is, and how it works, the next step probably would be to check its working.
 And how do you do that?
-By working through some of the below mentioned parameters.
+By working through some of the below-mentioned parameters.

-Accuracy: Every sensor has its own calibration curve, based on a 9 point system.
+Every sensor has its own calibration curve, based on a 9 point system.
 It basically pitches the pros against the cons of the particular sensor.

-Linearity: It indicates the voltage deviation from the BFSL value and the measured output voltage value, converted to relative humidity.
+It indicates the voltage deviation from the BFSL value and the measured output voltage value, converted to relative humidity.

-Repeatability: The measurements from a sensor, have to be so that they don’t drift apart.
+The measurements from a sensor, have to be so that they don’t drift apart.
 Repeatability is the measurement of drift among measurements of a single quantity.

 Applications of humidity sensors are far and wide

 The applications of humidity sensor range far and wide.
 People with illnesses affected by humidity, monitoring and preventive measure in homes employ humidity sensors.
 A humidity sensor is also found as part of home heating, ventilating and air conditioning systems (HVAC systems).
-These are also used in offices, cars, humidors, museums, industrial spaces and greenhouses and are also used in meteorology stations to report and predict weather.
+These are also used in offices, cars, humidors, museums, industrial spaces and greenhouses and are also used in meteorology stations to report and predict the weather.

-We list out some projects below for reference.
+We list out some projects below for reference:

 Presented here is a simple humidity indicator and controller.
 In industries such as textile, the change in moisture content has a direct impact on the properties of fabric, such as tensile strength, elasticity, fibre diameter and friction.
-Cotton and linen require high relative humidity (RH) levels of around 70-80 per cent, since they are very brittle.
+Cotton and linen require high relative humidity (RH) levels of around 70-80 per cent since they are very brittle.
 Wool requires RH levels of around 65 per cent.
 While silk requires between 65 and 70 per cent.
 With this circuit, you can not only monitor humidity levels between 30 and 90 per cent RH but also control it.

-Fridge Temperature and Humidity Indicator: The small sniffer device, described in this project, picks up temperature and humidity from inside the fridge and transmits on an RF link to a nearby receiver unit.
+The small sniffer device, described in this project, picks up temperature and humidity from inside the fridge and transmits on an RF link to a nearby receiver unit.
 The receiver unit checks the received code, identifies the right sniffer device and displays live temperature and humidity.
 Why do we need it you say?
 We can measure temperature and humidity inside the fridge using a normal temperature-humidity indicator but relative humidity could be inaccurate in that case.

 Got some questions?